v4hn/ros-o-builder/README.md

 **Step 2:** Adjust Permissions.
 To push built debs in this repository yourself, you need [to change github's default permissions](https://github.com/ad-m/github-push-action/?tab=readme-ov-file#requirements-and-prerequisites) for the actions of your forked repository.

-**Step 3:** Revise `on.scheduled:` triggers in each `build-for-<distro>` branches `.github/workflows/build.yaml` to only build when necessary. *Note that only the default branch on github will actually be scheduled based on these triggers.*
+**Step 3:** Revise `on.scheduled:` triggers in the default `build-for-<distro>` branch in `.github/workflows/build.yaml` to only build when necessary. *Note that only the default branch on github will actually be scheduled based on these triggers.*

 **Step 4 [optional]:** Navigate to Settings -> Pages -> Deploy from a branch and select the `<distro>-one` or `<distro>-one-unstable` branch to deploy a clean github page based on the generated `README.md`.

 ## Branch Overview

-- `build-for-<distro>` contains the github workflow configurations in `.github`, e.g., [jammy-one/.github](https://github.com/v4hn/ros-o-builder/tree/build-for-jammy/.github), the [sources.repos](https://github.com/v4hn/ros-o-builder/tree/build-for-jammy/sources.repos) file specifying all repositories to be built, and custom [rosdep.yaml](https://github.com/v4hn/ros-o-builder/tree/build-for-jammy/rosdep.yaml) mapping for the target distribution.
+- `build-for-<distro>` contains the github workflow configurations in `.github`, e.g., [bookworm-one/.github](https://github.com/v4hn/ros-o-builder/tree/build-for-bookworm/.github), the [sources.repos](https://github.com/v4hn/ros-o-builder/tree/build-for-bookworm/sources.repos) file specifying all repositories to be built, and the [rosdep.yaml](https://github.com/v4hn/ros-o-builder/tree/build-for-bookworm/rosdep.yaml) mapping for the target distribution.

 - `<distro>-one-unstable` contains the generated results of each individual action run (either manually triggered or scheduled)